byte4RR4Y/rock-4se-kali/README.md

 ---------------------
 It's build on Debian but works fine

-The image needs 1-2 minutes to boot the desktop
+The image needs 1-2 minutes to boot the desktop but runs stable with a kali linux kernel.

 The image is 14.2 GB and therefore at least a 16 GB SD card is required.
 This is kali linux default without kingphisher.